bertjebertjek/esm_bc_template/README.md

 Both the GCM data and the ERAi data need to be separated into monthly files, so the bias correction can be done per month.
 #### 1A.
 Make monthly GCM files
 Divide the GCM output into monthly files.
 This means grouping all the january's, all the february's etc.
 Use the script `create_monthly_files_prl.py` in the folder preprocess.
 It is paralellized over 12 months/cores.
+Note that the time encoding in this script should NOT be changed from `days since 1900`, since this is what the ESM fortran code expects.
+Otherwise the output timestamps will be incorrect!

-!
-Specify the models and scenario's /periods in lines 28-36 of the script `create_monthly_files_prl.py`:
+Specify the models, scenario's/periods and paths in lines 28-36 of the script `create_monthly_files_prl.py`:

 ```python
 scenarios=['historical', 'ssp585','ssp370']